OpenWhere/seating-draft/README.md

 + **Quads:** A block of four desks will be considered "locked" once three of the four seats have been selected.
 This is to ensure that:
   - New hires can be seated close to the people with whom they'll be working most closely
-  - Teammates coming in from out of town will have a room to sit with their teammates
+  - Teammates coming in from out of town will have room to sit with their teammates

 + There is no "locking" rule for groups two desks